- Our Mission

 Internet, Email and the Right to Obtain Copy of Paper Notice

 If we maintain a web site, we will prominently post a copy of this Notice on our web site and make the Notice available electronically through the web site.
-If you allow us, we will forward you this Notice by electronic mail instead of on paper and you may always request a paper copy of the Notice.
+If you allow us, we will provide our Notice of Privacy Practices to you electronically instead of on paper.
+You may always request a paper copy of our Notice.

 Revisions to the Notice

-Montgomery County Emergency Medical Services is required to abide by the terms of the version of this Notice currently in effect.
-However, Montgomery County Emergency Medical Services reserves the right to change the terms of this Notice at any time, and the changes will be effective immediately and will apply to all PHI that we maintain.
+Montgomery County EMS is required to abide by the terms of the version of this Notice currently in effect.
+However, Montgomery County EMS reserves the right to change the terms of this Notice at any time, and the changes will be effective immediately and will apply to all PHI that we maintain.
 Any material changes to the Notice will be promptly posted in our facilities and on our web site, if we maintain one.
-You can get a copy of the latest version of this Notice by contacting William Webb, our HIPAA Compliance Officer.
+You can get a copy of the latest version of this Notice by contacting our HIPAA Compliance Officer.

 Your Legal Rights and Complaints

 You also have the right to complain to us, or to the Secretary of the United States Department of Health and Human Services, if you believe that your privacy rights have been violated.
 You will not be retaliated against in any way for filing a complaint or exercise any rights listed in this Notice, please contact: